rcy/tools-docs/tools/graphql-server/subscriptions.md

 );
 ```

-The example above validates the user's token that sent over the first initialization message of the transport, then look for the user and return it in a Promise.

-Then, exposing the user object found as `currentUser` and it will be available as `content.currentUser` in your GraphQL resolvers.
+The example above validates the user's token that is sent with the first initialization message on the transport, then looks up the user and return it in a Promise.
+The user object found will be available as `content.currentUser` in your GraphQL resolvers.

-In case of an error with the token, the Promise will be rejected, and the client's connection will be rejected.
+In case of an authentication error, the Promise will be rejected, and the client's connection will be rejected.